open-cluster-management-io/open-cluster-management-io.github.io/content/en/scenarios/integration-with-argocd.md

 EOF
 ```

-With reference to this generator, an `ApplicationSet` can target the application to the clusters listed in the status of a set of `PlacementDecision`, which belong to a certian Placement.
+With reference to this generator, an `ApplicationSet` can target the application to the clusters listed in the status of a set of `PlacementDecision`, which belong to a certain Placement.

 **4. Grant Argo CD permissions to access OCM resources.**